-+ Call for proposals issued
+Call for proposals issued

-+ Application deadline
+Application deadline

-+ Target date for decisions
+Target date for decisions

-+ Funds to be released

 November 1, 2023

 March 15, 2024

 April 15, 2024

-June 1, 2024 (or thereafter)
++ Funds to be releasedJune 1, 2024 (or thereafter)

 IMAGINED FUTURES FACULTY FELLOW

 Global Arts + Humanities Faculty Fellows act as thought partners and advocates, ensuring the advancement of GAHDT's mission and goals.
 GAHDT seeks to hire a faculty fellow for 2024-2025 who will help Imagined Futures develop resources that empower graduate students and their mentors to imagine and pursue diverse career paths and build collaborations that change the conversation around graduate career outcomes.
 The Imagined Futures Faculty Fellow will work with the director of the initiative, Professor Danielle Fosler-Lussier.